ileniasalerno1/multi-agent-system/README.md

 }
 ```

 Only the resources approved by the Critic Agent are displayed within the user interface.
+If the JSON output is malformed, the system falls back to the unfiltered recommendations rather than failing.

 ---